• Skip to main content

 Milk, eggs and vanilla added to the dry ingredients in a large mixing bowl.

-STEP 2: Add the milk, eggs, maple syrup and vanilla extract and whisk until smooth.
+STEP 2: Add the milk, eggs, maple syrup and vanilla extract in the center of the dry ingredients and whisk until smooth.

 STEP 3: Leave the mixture to stand for 5 minutes before frying the pancakes.

-Three pancakes cooking in a black frying pan.
+Three grain free pancakes cooking in a black frying pan.

 STEP 4: Heat a little bit of cooking oil in a frying pan or use an electric griddle.
-Portion the batter out in ¼ cupfuls.
+Portion the pancake batter out in ¼ cupfuls.
 Cook until bubbles are popping at the center of the pancakes and the edges are dry.
-Flip and cook on the second side for 2 minutes or until golden.
+Flip and cook on the second side for 2 minutes or until golden brown.

 A stack of grain free pancakes topped with maple syrup and fresh berries on a white plate.